ColinSprows/readme-generator/Develop/README.md

 ## Installation

-to get the environment running, simply open a dedicated terminal in the develop folder of this project and run the command 'node index'
+To get the environment running, simply open a dedicated terminal in the develop folder of this project and run the command 'node index'

 ## Usage